quddusyo/Cybersecurity-Tools-for-Automation/PhishingLinkDetector/README.md

 ## Output
 **Output File**:
-Contains the VirusTotal scan results and WHOIS data in JSON format.
+Contains the VirusTotal scan results and WHOIS data in JSON format.\n **Log File**:
-**Log File**:
 Logs activity and errors in DetectPhishingScanner.log.